open-quantum-safe/libssh/README.md

 2. The Rainbow family of digital signature algorithms incur a noticeably longer time to generate key pairs, as well as perform digital signing and verification operations.
 Test cases and normal uses of these algorithms for host or user authentication will be slower.
 This is a known property of the algorithms themselves.

 3. The larger key sizes and payloads required of PQ/hybrid algorithms causes individual messages to be much larger, and this can cause problems with the socket_wrapper library used in test code, causing parts of messages to be lost.
 These problems have not yet been observed when running without socket_wrapper and using real network sockets.
+This can result in client tests failing, but so far this appears to be a problem with the test libraries, and libssh operates correctly in client mode.